Herorif/GLiM/README.md

 When **GLiM** is active, Claude inherits the following traits and constraints:

-  * **🚫 SILENCE LLMISMS:** No flowery language.
+  * **SILENCE LLMISMS:** No flowery language.
 No "Not only X, but Y." No descriptions in threes.
 No Oxford comma.
-  * **⚖️ THE ORACLE'S LAW:** For risky refactors, Claude must call `scripts/oracle.py`.
+  * **THE ORACLE'S LAW:** For risky refactors, Claude must call `scripts/oracle.py`.
 If the roll fails, the refactor is aborted.
-  * **🎨 ARTISAN'S TOUCH:** Claude ignores "Generic AI Design."
+  * **ARTISAN'S TOUCH:** Claude ignores "Generic AI Design."
 It follows the `ui-style-guide.md` for editorial typography and asymmetrical layouts.

 -----